maihd/cjson/README.md

 ## FAQs
 ### Why another json parser?
 When I first read an article about common mistake of c libraries are do much dynamic allocations and have no custom allocators.
-So I create this projects to learn to make good library in C.
+So I create this project to learn to make good library in C.

+### Have no update after long time?
+Like I said above, I started this project mainly for learning purpose, how to design a good API for C. Have no purpose for compete with battle-tested library.
+When I have any ideas for better API design, I comeback and do some hacks.
+If you have ideas, just make a issue in this repo.

 ### You said custom allocators, but I donot find one?
 In the first version there is a custom allocator interface.
 But after the long run, I found the memory of Json was throw away at one, so dynamic allocators are expensive for that.
 Now we just given a temporary buffer to parser, and there is a linear allocator in internal.
 So no dynamic allocations.
+_Note_: Next version will combine both, support passing allocator around, but have API to create one-time allocator from buffer.
+(Better API)

 ### Where stringify/serialize functions?
 It easy to write an JsonStringify version, but the real problem in C is not that simple.
 You need to create Json value, create Json may need memory, so we need to care about memory allocation.
 That headache!
 Fortunately, C is static type language, so we can easily convert out data structure/object to json easily base on its types.
 See example below: